SCIENCE & WILDLIFE

 2012 to 2017

 South Africa’s biggest platforms for nature/travel photography, with a strong focus on rare nature.
-I launched and managed these projects, raising and giving away R2,5m in prizes.
+I launched and managed these projects, raising R2.5m in prizes.
 With Canon and Wilderness Safaris.

 Winners, 2014 | Sunday Times Travel cover, 2014 | Winners, 2015